ambroise-leclerc/CEF/README.md

 ## Overview

-This repository provides a packaging solution for the Chromium Embedded Framework (CEF) on Linux and macOS, enabling seamless integration into C++ projects.
+This repository provides a packaging solution for the Chromium Embedded Framework (CEF) on Linux, macOS, and Windows, enabling seamless integration into C++ projects.
 The packaging is designed for use with [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake), allowing other projects to easily fetch and build CEF as a dependency.

 ## Usage